anirvanr/redis/README.md

 with other nodes for a certain amount of time (cluster-node-timeout multiplied by cluster-slave-validity-factor), no slaves will be promoted to replace that master.
 When the connection issues go away and the master node is able to communicate well with others again, if it becomes unreachable a failover will happen.

+Redis Cluster data sharding
+---

+Redis Cluster does not use consistent hashing, but a different form of sharding where every key is conceptually part of what we call an **hash slot**.

+There are 16384 hash slots in Redis Cluster, and to compute what is the hash slot of a given key, we simply take the CRC16 of the key modulo 16384.

+Every node in a Redis Cluster is responsible for a subset of the hash slots, so for example you may have a cluster with 3 nodes, where:

+* Node A contains hash slots from 0 to 5500.
+* Node B contains hash slots from 5501 to 11000.
+* Node C contains hash slots from 11001 to 16383.

+This allows to add and remove nodes in the cluster easily.
+For example if I want to add a new node D, I need to move some hash slot from nodes A, B, C to D. Similarly if I want to remove node A from the cluster I can just move the hash slots served by A to B and C. When the node A will be empty I can remove it from the cluster completely.

+Because moving hash slots from a node to another does not require to stop operations, adding and removing nodes, or changing the percentage of hash slots hold by nodes, does not require any downtime.

+Redis Cluster supports multiple key operations as long as all the keys involved into a single command execution (or whole transaction, or Lua script execution) all belong to the same hash slot.
+The user can force multiple keys to be part of the same hash slot by using a concept called *hash tags*.

+Hash tags are documented in the Redis Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed, so for example `this{foo}key` and `another{foo}key` are guaranteed to be in the same hash slot, and can be used together in a command with multiple keys as arguments.

 Links

 https://codeflex.co/configuring-redis-cluster-on-linux/